 You can use the Undo button to reverse the last action that was performed by the tools on the Pixel Editor tab.
 The undo action can also be performed by pressing Ctrl+Z; this shortcut can also be used to undo actions that were performed in the Pixel Editor Operations pane.
 You can use the Redo button to reverse the undo action that was performed by the tools on the Pixel Editor tab.
 The redo action can also be performed by pressing Ctrl+Y; this shortcut can also be used to redo actions that were performed in the Pixel Editor Operations pane.

 The Edits Log displays the list of the edits that you performed on your raster dataset layer.
 For more information about the Edits Log, see Edits Log tab.

 The Save group gives you the option to save or discard your edits.
-The Discard button will undo all of the edits that you have performed and are not committed yet.
+The Discard button will undo all of the edits that you performed and are not committed yet.
 The Save button allows you to commit your edits to the current layer that you are editing.
 The Save as New button allows you to save your edits to a new raster dataset.
 This is helpful if you do not want to overwrite your source data, or your data source is a format that is not writable.

 It is recommended that edits to datasets in .MRF format be saved to a new raster dataset.
 See Overwriting an MRF for more details.